DrEmpiricism/Optimize-Offline/README.md

 - Allows for the offline integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Setup content, Data Deduplication and more.
 - All optimization processes are done silently and properly with proper error-handling.

-## Script disclaimer ##
+## Script Disclaimer ##

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
 - Not all integrations are available for languages outside of en-US.
 - Properties, features, packages, etc. can and often do change between builds.
 This means that when optimizing an image, the script could warn of an error during the optimization process that did not occur before.
 - Just because something can be removed does not mean it should be removed.
-Haphazard removal of System Applications can cause erros during Windows 10 setup.
+Haphazard removal of System Applications can cause errors during Windows 10 setup.
-- Help will not be given to users who attempt to optimize unsupported builds.
+- Support will not be given to users who attempt to optimize unsupported builds or previously modified images.

 ## Switches and Parameters ##